 Your primary midwife will call a second midwife to assist her closer to the time of the birth.

 With a straight-forward labour and delivery, you will be cared for by your midwifery team.
 Midwives can monitor epidurals and do not need to transfer care for those needing an epidural.
 You will not have nurses and doctors involved in your care unless the midwife requests a consultation.
 For example, if you require a cesarean section, your care would be transferred to the obstetrician on call, and the midwife would remain involved in supportive care.

 After the birth

-After the birth, your midwives will monitor you and your baby for at least two hours.
+After the birth, your midwives will monitor you and the baby for at least two hours.
 They will help you to breastfeed, and help you to the shower or bath.

 Many clients are discharged home within a few hours of the delivery.
 In some circumstances your midwife may arrange for you to stay longer.

 Usually babies remain in your room.
 If there are concerns, your baby may be assessed by a pediatrician and may need to spend time in the special care nursery.
 Doctors and nurses are available for any emergency situations.

 Why a hospital birth?